Hussein-miracle/Hussein-miracle/README.md

 ### 😉About Me

 ---
-👨   I'm an Software Engineer with interest in building softwares and also currently learning more about Software Engineering and Machine Learning Engineering.
+👨   I'm an Software Engineer Frontend with interest in building softwares and also currently learning more about Software Engineering and Machine Learning Engineering.

 👨🏻‍💻   I love discovering new  technologies,safe industry practices and building up my software engineer and Machine learning engineering skills.

-🌱   I’m currently learning to build with Rust,Angular, Wasm and i'm also improving my fullstack engineering skils.
+🌱   I’m currently learning to build with Rust andWasm and i'm also improving my fullstack engineering skils.

 👯‍♂️   I’m looking to collaborate on Projects,i also have interest in OpenSource.